kevin-nguyen2k11/connect4/README.md

 ## Training your own model

-To begin training from scratch, first ensure models/best/ is empty.
+To begin training from scratch, first ensure models/best is empty.
 Modify hyperparameters found in modules/config.py as desired.
 Note that hyperparameters related to tree search are found instead in cppconnect/include/Config.h and require recompilation after changing.
 Then simply run:

 ```bash
 python main.py
 ```

 This will create concurrent training, self-play, and evaluation instances.
+You can stop training by pressing Ctrl+C in the terminal; it may take a few minutes for all processes to terminate.
 You can watch the training process by monitoring the logs:

 ![example](./images/training_logs.png)

+The following is an overview of what each process does:

+### Self-play

+Generates games for the model process to train on.
+It is embarrassingly parallel as each self-play instance is independent of the others; you will want to create as many as is feasible since training data is the bottleneck.
+Each process uses the current best model and sends game data to the model process consisting of move history, policy history, and game result.

+### Evaluation

+Waits until notified by model process of a new model to test.
+Plays this latest model against current best model for a number of games and saves it as new best model if it wins above some threshold.
+Notifies self-play processes of new best model.

+### Training

+Performs standard CNN training, with a few differences.
+There is no validation step and epochs run continuously.
+Data is given by a custom keras.utils.Sequence class which keeps the latest max_saved_games, overwriting old games.
+New games are continuously saved as they arrive from self-play processes.
+A single data point consists of a board state, its calculated policy, and the game result.
+A batch is assembled by randomly choosing games weighted by their length, then randomly choosing a board state for each game, with a 50% chance for each board state of being mirrored.
+Checkpoints occur after a given number of epochs, where the model is saved for the evaluation process to test.
+Learning rate undergoes cosine annealing, and after a checkpoint the learning rate is re-calibrated in the following way: train the model for a number of epochs while increasing the learning rate and noting the loss.
+If graphed we would see the loss decrease, level out, and then increase or become unstable.
+The learning rate is chosen corresponding to a value within this loss 'valley'.

 ## Optimizing and comparing different hyperparameters